Home » auto refinance

 Is it wise to refinance multiple times?

 If refinancing means saving money or making your financial situation more comfortable, then it is smart to do it multiple times.
 However, if refinancing will only extend the life of your loan without providing any real benefit, you may want to avoid it.
-Also, consider the refinancing costs, such as application and title transfer fees, which can add up if you do it multiple times.
+Also, consider the refinancing costs, such as loan application and title transfer fees, which can add up if you do it multiple times.

 Does refinancing a car hurt your credit?

 Refinancing your car will not permanently hurt your credit.
 Instead, it temporarily lowers your credit score because it triggers a hard inquiry on your credit report.
-However, your score will rebound after a few months if you make all your payments on time.
+However, your score may rebound after a few months if you make all your payments on time.
 For this reason, many people find that refinancing actually helps improve their credit score.

 Does refinancing give you more money?